Yvette Rhea-Burg joined Columbia Health in 1999. She is a scheduling coordinator at Medical Services.

 When Andrew is not working with numbers, he enjoys cooking, attending classic auto shows, hiking with his German Shepherd, Kepler, or tinkering on one of his classic cars.

-I am a native New Yorker raised in Queens, NY.
-I attended St. Francis College, Hunter College and received my B.S.N. from Pace University in 2005.
-I was an ICU nurse from 2005-2018.
+Andrea is a native New Yorker raised in Queens, NY.
+She attended St. Francis College, Hunter College and received her B.S.N. from Pace University in 2005.
+Andrea was an ICU nurse from 2005-2018.

 Andrea G. Andaya received her BSN from the University of Texas at Austin in 2006.
 She became a commissioned officer in the Navy Nurse Corps in 2007 and cared for service members and their beneficiaries while stationed in the National Naval Medical Center Bethesda (now Walter Reed National Military Medical Center), Naval Hospital Okinawa (Japan), and Naval Hospital Lemoore (California).
 She left the Navy in 2017.